Create a basic element

 centered: bool = False

-: RGB tuple for element color (r, g, b)border_radius
+- color: RGB tuple for element color (r, g, b)

-: Color of the element border as RGB tuple, if None, the border will not be drawnborder_width
+- border_color: Color of the element border as RGB tuple, if None, the border will not be drawn

-: Width of the element border in pixelscentered
+- border_width: Width of the element border in pixels

 Methods¶